 En este proyecto podría haber niños.
 Para obtener más información, consulta nuestras directrices y consejos aquí.

 *️️️️*️️️️ We try to keep this list up to date, but please ask us when you email so we can let you know exactly what our priorities are at the time *️️️️*️️️️

-Over the last nearly six years, we have constructed our communal house, workshop, water storage/treatment systems, and a hydroelectric plant to supply electricity.
-Optimisation of the hydroelectric plant is an on-going research project and always the priority.
+Over the last ten years, we have constructed our communal house, workshop, water storage/treatment systems, and a hydroelectric plant to supply electricity.
+Optimisation of the hydroelectric plant is an on-going research project and usually a priority.
 The next priority is preparation of the land and installation of infrastructure.
 We try to arrange work that suits the skills and interests of our volunteers, but there are always priorities we need to focus on and limitations (e.g. the wet season).
 Let us know if there is anything you would particularly like to work on.
 We cannot promise you will be working all the time on your primary interest and sometimes the only available tasks may be the day-to-day jobs (see below).

 *️️️️ RESEARCH: As we have many different projects and technologies in mind for future development, there is always the scope for research by those with experience, skills, enthusiasm in fields such as construction, water treatment, biogas, holistic education etc.

 *BIOGAS: In 2022, we started constructing the biogas plant for waste treatment and methane production.
 The new house will be connected to this system as a sewage tank.
 Eventually, this system could be included in a collaboration with an agricultural university in Lima.